logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-6-streamlining-your-tests/returning-values-from-actions/_index.md

     So the value for daily rate, which is 30 dollars per day, is simply being passed into the action.
 By contrast, the variables d and p pass in nothing, but are instead expected to hold values returned from the action.

-    **Tip:** It's interesting to note that, from the standpoint of the action being called, the values passed in the duration and price arguments are no different than, say, the rental city argument.
+{{<tip>}} It's interesting to note that, from the standpoint of the action being called, the values passed in the duration and price arguments are no different than, say, the rental city argument.
 That is, in each case they are simply passing in strings \( “d”, “p”, and “Miami”, respectively\).
 The fact that d and p have been declared as local variables has no effect on the action call.
 Instead, we are using the duration and price arguments to inform the called action that the *names* of the variables it should write to are d and p.

 6. Below the action call, add the following report action: